AlexKnauth/socd-cross/README.md

 Built specifically with Hollow Knight speedruns in mind.

-Works on Windows and Mac.
-I have not gotten it to work on Linux yet, but theoretically it could be made to.
+Works on Windows, Mac, and Linux.

 ## How to Install